-Benjamin Crutcher, Winston Carter, Brand Rackley, Joe LoCicero and Leigh Wulff DIRECTED BY
+Benjamin Crutcher, Winston Carter, Brand Rackley, Joe LoCicero and Leigh Wulff

-WInston Carter, Ben Crutcher, Mark Potts, Brand Rackley MPAA RATING
+WInston Carter, Ben Crutcher, Mark Potts, Brand Rackley

 Clark (Ben Crutcher) doesn't much care about you.
 Or himself.
 Or much of anything.
 After losing yet another job and failing to find another one, Clark is reduced to the only food he has left - spaghetti.
 When a freak accident involving his spaghetti and the microwave renders him a superhero thanks to the power of spaghetti, Clark realizes he's found his way to also make a little cash.

 Spaghettiman is a superhero, but you're gonna' have to pay.